graphql-aspnet/graphql-aspnet.github.io/docs/types/enums.md

 ## Custom Value Names

 Use `[GraphEnumValue]` to declare a custom name for the enum value and GraphQL will automatically handle the name translation when parsing a query document.
-A target schema's naming format rules will be applied and enforced on the name provided.
+A target schema's naming format rules will be applied and enforced on the value provided.

 ```csharp title="DonutType.cs"
 public enum DonutType